Plandroid Help Documentation

 Parts and their connectors

 At any point hold down the Control key (Ctrl) to move a part without snap-to.
 Connections that have already been made can be broken by holding down the Control key while you drag a part away.
 Otherwise moving a part will likewise move all the parts that are connected to it.
-Opening the context menu on a part with connections will also display an option to break all existing connections.
+Opening the context menu on a part with connections will also display options to directly connect a new matching part from your active catalogs, or to break all existing connections.

 Selecting a part in the catalog will highlight all of the compatible part connections in your design.
 The colour of a connector indicates if it can connect to the part you have selected, as shown:

-Connectors: Green = compatible, Orange = compatible and connected, Grey = incompatible and connected, Red = incompatible / not allowed
+Connectors: Green = compatible, Yellow = compatible and connected, Grey = incompatible and connected, Red = incompatible / not allowed

 Connector colour coding

-All connections that are not yet joined can be made to light up in red by pressing the Check design toolbar button (Check design button, or by pressing C), showing where your design may be unfinished.
+Connections that are not yet joined can be made to light up in red by pressing the Check Connections toolbar button (Check Connections, or by pressing C), showing where your design may be unfinished.
 Zones are also highlighted to indicate if their air flow is adequate.
 Zones outlined in green have sufficient air, those outlined in yellow have almost sufficient air, and those outlined in red have insufficient air.
-If you want to re-check a modified design and are using the analytical airflow solution (which takes a significant length of time to solve), you have to manually use the Solve Air Flows tool (solve air flows tool) to recalculate the airflows.
+If you want to re-check a modified design and are using the analytical airflow solution (which can take a significant length of time to solve), you have to manually use the Solve Air Flows tool (solve air flows tool) to recalculate the airflows.
 The results shown will be those from last air flow solution performed, even if your design has since changed.
 If you are using the (faster) simplified airflow solution, the airflows will be recalculated every time you check your design.

 The air flow calculations performed by Plandroid are simplified and you should perform your own analysis if you require a more detailed solution.